obazl/dev_obazl/README.md

 * install [OPAM](https://opam.ocaml.org/)

-* install a switch using the latest version (4.11.1) of OCaml: $ opam switch create 4.11.1`.
+* install a switch using the latest version (4.11.1) of OCaml: `$ opam switch create 4.11.1`.

-  * if you want to use a different switch, you will need to edit the `OpamConfig` struct in `demos/BUILD.bzl`.
+  * if you want to use a different switch, you will need to edit the `OpamConfig` struct in `demos/WORKSPACE.bzl`.

 * install ocamlfind: `$ opam install ocamlfind`

 * install merlin (if you use emacs): `$ opam install merlin`

-* install the packages listed in `demos/BUILD.bzl`.
-OBazl contains code to automatically install them, but it is currently under revision.
+* install the packages listed in `demos/WORKSPACE.bzl`.
+(OBazl contains code to do this automatically, but it is currently under revision.)

   * before you install `lwt`, install `libev` (MacOS) or `libevdev` (Linux).
 See [lwt github](https://github.com/ocsigen/lwt) for more